 Comments: U2 records a brief studio session with producer Chas de Whalley; the exact date is unknown, and although we believe it might have taken place in June 1979, many sources simply say "mid 1979".
 Out Of Control, Stories For Boys, and Boy-Girl are subsequently released on U2's debut single, U2:3, in September 1979.
 Out Of Control was chosen as the single's a-side after the three songs were played on Dave Fanning's radio show and listeners voted on which they prefered.
+Stories For Boys is known to have been recorded twice: the alternate take was included on the album Just For Kicks in December 1979.
+The version of Stories For Boys included on The Complete U2 and the 2008 remaster of Boy are of this alternate take, rather than the one used for the original Three release.
 New, much more polished versions of Out Of Control, Stories For Boys, and A Day Without Me were recorded for the Boy album in 1980.
 This was U2's first session at Windmill Lane, where a number of subsequent albums were recorded by the band.
 Setlist and comment provided by U2gigs.com.

 We would like to know which shows you attended and which shows you are going to attend.
 On this page you can see which members attended or are going to attend this show.
 Maybe you can send some of them a private message to meet up or talk about this show.